MA-1 bomber jacket: Characteristics

 The MA-1 was designed by the United States Air Force to serve as an intermediate weight flight jacket for use all year.
 This was accomplished by manufacturing the MA-1 from very high quality nylon fabrics and polyester interlinings.
 The lightweight nylon design allowed the pilot to wear the jacket open and be comfortable in warm weather.
 Upon entering the aircraft, the pilot could zip the jacket closed and be afforded ample protection against the cold conditions encountered in flight.

-The MA-1 underwent design modifications during its long history of use but the classic highly functional design has remained basically the same.
+The MA-1 underwent design modifications during its long history of use but the classic, highly functional design has remained basically the same.
 The original design was contained in United States government military specification "MIL-J-8279."
 Changes to the jacket were periodically made by the Air Force because of the introduction of new textiles, new sewing techniques or new aircraft cockpit design.
 The military specification was amended to reflect the changes which was signaled by adding a letter to the Mil.
 Spec.
 For example, MA-1 specifications progressed from Mil-J-8279 to J-8279A, then J-8279B, J-8279C, et cetera.
 The most important revision, Mil-J-8279F, was issued in November 1978.
 The final revision before being phased out by the United States military is "Mil-J-8279G" and "Mil-J-8279G AMENDMENT-1", introduced in March 1988 and October 1990 respectively.
 These two final revisions were designated for ground crew only as fire-resistant CWU-36/P and CWU-45/P were issued to aircrew.

-The MA-1 was initially produced in midnight blue and sage green.
-Blue was the original color used by the military, but it was soon replaced by green.
+The MA-1 was produced in sage green, which was the same colour used on the earlier B-15D series of jackets.
+The B-15 and L-2 series of jackets had been produced in dark blue, but it was soon replaced by green.
 During the Korean War (1950–1953) mixing flight clothing from multiple time periods and colors was not unusual.
-Presumably, the green was eventually adopted because it blended more easily with the environment should the pilot need camouflage protection on the ground.
+The green was eventually adopted because it blended more easily with the environment should the pilot need camouflage protection on the ground.
+This was then incorporated in to the design of the MA-1.
 During the Vietnam War, there were variant commercial copies of MA-1 in camouflage pattern which were purchased by American servicemen.
 Official versions with a safety orange interior were reversible: interior pockets had snaps and could function when flipped to the outside, the front zipper had a large fob allowing zipping from either side.
 Downed or lost airmen hoping for rescue could reverse the jacket and reveal the bright high-visibility anti-camouflage orange as a locating-aid for their searchers.
 While no longer issued by the United States military, the MA-1 remains popular among many United States-allied armed forces (e.g. Israel, Japan, South Korea, Philippines, Taiwan (ROC) and Thailand).